Flights and 4 nights for 5 people- under $300

-Also, when flying on Southwest Airlines, car seats fly for free!
-This is a big money-saver!
+Also, when flying on Southwest Airlines, you get two FREE bags!
+Car seats also fly for free.
 We bought car seat bags a couple of years ago from Amazon and this backpack one is our favorite.
 Hands-free with kids is a must!

 (If you weren’t traveling with three small kids you could easily purchase a plantation tour with hotel pick-up plus airport transfers).

 So that’s how we did flights for five & 4 nights of hotel for under $300!?Do you travel hack?
 Have you been to New Orleans?

 While in NOLA: Visit the Garden District & Tour Lafayette Cemetery